DataCanvasIO/Hypernets/docs/source/experiment.rst

 GeneralExperiment
 -------------------------

-GeneralExperiment the basic implementation of Experiment.
-Example:
+GeneralExperiment is the basic implementation of experiment.
+Example code:

 .. code-block:: python